Quad Studios: Tupac Shakur's 1994 shooting location

 By the time he was released, he had thoroughly convinced himself that he had been set up by Jimmy Henchman, Biggie Smalls, Puff Daddy, his friend Stretch, and other New York rappers.

-After joining forces with Death Row CEO Suge Knight in Los Angeles, he proceeded to launch a furious verbal attack against his former friends on the east coast.
+After joining forces with Death Row CEO Suge Knight in Los Angeles, he proceeded to launch multiple verbal attacks against his former friends on the East Coast.

-This included releasing the vicious diss track Hit 'Em Up, which was aimed at Biggie, Puff Daddy, and Mobb Deep.
+This included the vicious diss track Hit 'Em Up, which he aimed at Biggie, Puff Daddy, and Mobb Deep.

 The feud came to an end after Shakur and Biggie were both murdered in separate drive-by shootings.

-In September 1996, Tupac Shakur was gunned down in Las Vegas following a Mike Tyson fight.
+In September 1996, Shakur was gunned down in Las Vegas following a Mike Tyson fight.

 Address